Trauma Resolution In Addiction Treatment

 The Trauma Resolution Process

 Another phase of trauma resolution reinforces connection and integration.
 Patients reconnect to a new sense of purpose beyond the trauma.
-In this final stage, patients can be integrated into peer groups like 12-step programs or other available groups that offer for ongoing support.
+In this final stage, patients can be integrated into peer support groups that offer for ongoing support.

 Common Trauma Resolution Methods